yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 TLS 1.2 clients MUST send `renegotiation_info` in the Client Hello.
 If the server does not acknowledge the extension, the client MUST generate a fatal `handshake_failure` alert prior to terminating the connection.

-Rationale: It is not safe for client to connect to a TLS 1.2 server that does not support `renegotiation_info`, regardless of if either endpoint actually implements renegotiation.
+Rationale: It is not safe for a client to connect to a TLS 1.2 server that does not support `renegotiation_info`, regardless of whether either endpoint actually implements renegotiation.
 See also {{Section 4.1 of RFC5746}}.

 A related attack resulting from TLS session parameters not properly authenticated is Triple Handshake {{triple-handshake}}.
 To address this attack, TLS 1.2 implementations SHOULD support the `extended_master_secret` extension defined in {{!RFC7627}}.